St. Bonaventure University

 OTHER EDUCATION

-• Diploma in Manuscript Studies (anticipated May, 2020), The Pontifical Institute of Mediaeval Studies
+• Diploma in Manuscript Studies, The Pontifical Institute of Mediaeval Studies, 2023

 PROFESSIONAL BACKGROUND

-Dr. Gies is a research postdoctoral fellow for the Department of Theology & Franciscan Studies and the Franciscan Institute.
+Dr. Gies came to SBU in 2019 as a research postdoctoral fellow for the Department of Theology & Franciscan Studies and the Franciscan Institute, and became a regular member of the department in 2021.
+He is Associate Editor of Franciscan Studies, the Franciscan Institute’s academic journal.
 He is also a research fellow of the Collegio San Bonaventura/Frati editori di Quaracchi (Rome).
-Beyond the academy, he has served as a church musician and music director for more than 20 years.
+Beyond the academy, he gardens, bikes, helps out at his wife’s veterinary clinic, and serves as a cantor in his parish.

 ACCOMPLISHMENTS